-809 CONCERT BAND PREREQUISITE: None
+809 CONCERT BAND GRADES: 9-12 PREREQUISITE: None 1 CREDIT

-GRADES: 9-12 1 CREDIT through Seniors of students who

 Concert Band is a yearlong course made up of Freshman through Seniors and is a performance-based class.
 This class is made up of students who are still developing ensemble skills and performance techniques.
 Students will be placed in Concert Band based on an individual audition at the end of each second semester.
 Music literature will range from a grade 2-3 difficulty level.
 Students will be expected to participate in Pep Band performances as part of this class.
-This band may participate in OMEA Large Group Contest based on instrumentation each year.
+This band may participate in the OMEA Large Group Contest based on instrumentation each year.

-812 SYMPHONIC BAND PREREQUISITE: None
+812 SYMPHONIC BAND GRADES: 9-12 PREREQUISITE: None 1 CREDIT

 Symphonic Band is a yearlong course made up of Freshman through Seniors and is a performance-based class.
 This class is made up of students who are excelling on their instruments and are ready to be challenged with more advanced literature.
 Students will be placed in Symphonic Band based on an individual audition at the end of each second semester.
 Students will be expected to participate in Pep Band performances as part of this class.
 Music literature will range from a grade 3-4 difficulty level.
-This band will participate in OMEA Large Group Contest.
+This band will participate in the OMEA Large Group Contest.
 Students in this group will also be encouraged to participate in OMEA Solo and Ensemble Festival.

+Music

-810 MARCHING BAND EXEMPTION
+810 MARCHING BAND EXEMPTION GRADES: 9-12 PREREQUISITE: None 1⁄2 CREDIT

-one 1⁄2 CREDIT

 This course is designed for students attending the Upper Valley Career Center, Local College, or students not able to schedule marching band because of course conflict.
-All of these options must be approved by counselor and band director.
+All of these options must be approved by the counselor and band director.
 Students must meet the requirements for marching band (see marching band OR contact band director).